N4 (South Africa): Old Route through Pretoria

+The Magalies Toll Freeway, which is a tolled dual-carriageway motorway with two lanes in each direction, begins at the junction with the R55 in Pretoria West and heads westwards for 18 km (with one off-ramp junction north of Atteridgeville) before abruptly ending south-east of Hartbeespoort (east of Pelindaba) at an off-ramp junction, where the road southwards connects to Pelindaba and Broederstroom (7 km away) and the road northwards connects to the R511 road to Hartbeespoort (7 km away).
+It has the Quagga Toll Plaza just west of the R55 junction and the Pelindaba Toll Plaza just before the off-ramp junction near Hartbeespoort.
+It is clear from the geometry of the western terminus that the N4 Magalies Freeway was meant to continue further west, but the necessary link from the end of the freeway near Hartbeespoort to the N4 extension west of Hartbeespoort has not been completed, even though it had been planned since the 1980s.
+An anomaly is the bridge over Hartbeespoort Dam west of Broederstroom which has the R512 route number, and the two obvious deviations off the alignment at either end of the bridge where the N4 was clearly intended to continue onward.

+Where the N4 used to run through Pretoria's central area, Pretorius Street and Francis Baard Street (east-west one way streets) are now designated as part of the M2 metropolitan route while Steve Biko Street and Hamilton Street (north-south one-way streets) are now designated as part of the M5 metropolitan route while Johannes Ramokhoase Street and Struben Street, together with Vom Hagen Street and the Magalies Freeway, are now designated as part of the M4 metropolitan route.

 New Route

-At Proefplaas Interchange with the N1, the N4 now follows the N1 North (Co-signed) to just north of Sefako Makgatho Drive (R513, formerly Zambezi Drive), where it splits off westward towards Rustenburg just before the Pumulani Toll Plaza on the N1, where it becomes the Platinum Highway.
+At the Proefplaas Interchange with the N1, the N4 now joins the N1 north (co-signed) up to just before the Pumulani Toll Plaza, where it splits off westward towards Rustenburg to become the Platinum Highway.
 The N4 now bypasses Pretoria through the east and the north as a four-lane dual-carriageway motorway (the Pretoria Bypass).
-After Rosslyn, the N4 becomes a single carriageway highway, and joins the old R27 alignment at the R512 road to Brits.
+After Rosslyn, the N4 becomes a single carriageway highway, and joins the old R27 alignment at the R512 junction south of Brits.
 Three new grade-separated junctions were built before Rustenburg, as well as a new single-carriageway bypass of Rustenburg to the south of the town.
 Thereafter the N4 rejoins the old alignment of the R27 just west of Rustenburg, and passes along the R27 alignment through the towns of Swartruggens and Zeerust.
 Just west of Zeerust, the N4 turns northwest towards the Botswana border.
-The toll gates can be bypassed between Rustenburg and Pretoria by following the old Rustenburg Road, now the R104.
+The toll gates can be bypassed between Rustenburg and Pretoria by following the old Rustenburg Road, now designated as the R104.